 Glencore was the world’s largest cobalt-producing company by a long shot last year, achieving total production of 21,506 tonnes.
 Right now, cobalt accounts for $1.5 billion of Glencore’s revenue at the spot price, with every 10-percent price rise adding $150 million to its earnings, according to Mining Weekly.

 The company’s cobalt market presence looks like it’s set to grow moving forward — in fact, earlier this year, Glencore increased its involvement in the cobalt and copper markets.
 The company paid Fleurette Group $960 million to increase its stakes in two copper-cobalt operations in the DRC, Mutanda Mining and Katanga Mining (TSX:KAT).

 Total production: 9,314 tonnes

 China Molybdenum, which is partially owned by the Chinese government, produced a total of 9,314 tonnes of cobalt in 2016.

-Last year, the company paid $2.65 billion for the Tenke mine in the DRC.
-The mine contains one of the world’s largest concentrations of cobalt and offers “security of supply of a critical battery material for decades to come,” Investec says.
-Cobalt traders say most of Tenke’s supply is consumed by China.
+Last year, the cobalt-producing firm paid $2.65 billion for the Tenke mine in the DRC.
+The mine has one of the world’s largest concentrations of cobalt and offers “security of supply of a critical battery material for decades to come,” Investec says.
+Cobalt traders say most of Tenke’s output is consumed by China.